nexusecurus/blockterms/README.md

 ## Contributing

-The NexuSecurus BlockTerms is a **community-driven project**.
+The NexuSecurus BlockXicon is a **community-driven project**.
 That means we rely on you to help expand and refine our collection of terms.
 Whether you're a blockchain enthusiast, developer, miner, or simply someone passionate about the industry, your contributions are invaluable.

 To contribute, simply follow the steps outlined in the [Contributing Guidelines](CONTRIBUTING.md).
 Our process is designed to make it easy for you to add terms, definitions, and concepts—whether you're contributing a new term or helping to improve existing entries.